Ladies in moorland zone of Kilimanjaro

 7. Northern Circuit

-Barranco Wall is really steep
+Barranco Wall is a short but really steep climb

 Perhaps the biggest point to mention in terms of steepness is Barranco Wall.
 This is the steepest section of any Kilimanjaro route by far, and requires some scrambling.
 You only tackle Barranco Wall on the Shira, Lemosho, Machame and Umbwe routes.
 If you're not keen for this steep climb, we recommend climbing the Northern Circuit, Rongai or Marangu route.